At 12 years old, this Texas kid is headed to college - NewsBreak

 That love for reading and wanting to soak in as much knowledge as possible led him to his next goal in life, going to college.

 “If I am not getting a challenge now, then why not go to a college?”
 Deep said.
-“I just feel like it is going to be going to school, and it is going to be a lot harder for sure, but at the same time you are learning still.”Is your baby the next Gerber Baby?
+“I just feel like it is going to be going to school, and it is going to be a lot harder for sure, but at the same time you are learning still.”Disney on Ice performers happy to delight VBC crowds

 Deep said he’s motivated by setting goals and working hard, a quality he got from his parents.
 He likes to point out advice his dad gave him at an early age.